-Infectious disease specialists at The University of Kansas Health System identify and treat patients with complex viral and all other types of infections, including:
+Infectious disease specialists at The University of Kansas Health System diagnose and treat many types of infections, including:

 - Complications resulting from bone and joint surgery, such as infections in joints and around replacement hardware

-- Complications from transplants of the heart, liver lungs, kidney, pancreas and bone marrow
+- Complications from organ transplants of the heart, liver, lungs, kidney, pancreas and bone marrow

 - Infections occurring after chemotherapy, radiation therapy and surgical procedures